dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ## Auto generate scripts

 CAUTION: Running these scripts will overwrite previously generated code.
+This should only need to be done when the API contract has been updated and we need to re-generate the api client and mocks based upon the new contract as defined by the openapi specification.

 ### Generating the API Client

 The following script will autogenerate the api client code from an openapi spec.
+NOTE: this will require Java configured on your path in order for this to work.
+See https://www.npmjs.com/package/@openapitools/openapi-generator-cli for details.

 ```bash
 npm run generate:api-client